ept/avrodoc/README.md

 * Support for [Markdown](http://daringfireball.net/projects/markdown/syntax) in doc strings, so you can add links, emphasis etc.
 * Detects duplicate definitions of types across schema files, and does the right thing
+* Detects messages in schema files and includes messages as well as types in output
 * Supports Avro 1.4.X IDL transformed schema files
 * Supports redirection of output to a specific file through a command line argument as opposed to STDOUT which may not be appropriate (e.g. in the context of running as a maven build plugin)